baleada/logic/README.md

 ## Rules followed by Baleada's libraries

+- Logic is implemented by JavaScript libraries
 - Every library is a JavaScript class.
 - Classes' constructors accepts two parameters: a piece of state, and an `options` object.
 - Classes store a shallow copy of their constructors' state in a public property named after the state's type (e.g. `string`, `array`).
-- Classes have one or more public properties, one or more public methods, and one or more public getters.
+- Classes have at least one public property, one public getter, and one public method.
 - Classes store their constructors' options in private properties.
 - Each class has public methods that allow users to write new values to public properties.
 Those methods follow a naming convention of `set<PropertyName>`.
 Outside of those methods, classes never write to their own public properties (e.g. by calling `set<PropertyName>` inside another method).
 - Some classes have public methods that mutate the core `<state>` property.
 When this is the case, the class will accept an `on<Method>` option, where `Method` is the name of the public method that mutates the core `<state>`.
 Instead of actually mutating `<state>`, the class will shallow copy `<state>`, mutate it, and pass that state as the first argument of any function passed by the user to the `on<Method>` option.